PDI-DGS-Protolab/DistributedLoggingSystems/Fluentd/README.md

 a proper real environment sending and delivering a very high amount of data information.

+### How it works?

-You need to use the file 'config/fluent.conf' and include it on your fluentd installation.
+First of all, you need to use the file 'config/fluent.conf' and include it on your fluentd installation.
 The following lines compose an example of what we did:

+``
 <match asd.*>
   type file
   path /home/johndoe/file.log